makersacademy/rps-challenge/README_NEW.md

 ```
 As a marketeer
 So that I can see my name in lights
-I would like to register my name before playing an online game
+I would like to register my name before playing an online game - COMPLETE

 As a marketeer
 So that I can enjoy myself away from the daily grind